 The “invalid” items are filtered out with Discard Filters so that the junk can be filtered out as soon as possible before it clogs up more processing.

-I havn’t gotten around to it but “flush” gates at the end of processing stacks could be added to drain the junk when switching happens.
+I haven’t gotten around to it but “flush” gates at the end of processing stacks could be added to drain the junk when switching happens.

 Distance from the hub is another one - the raw (shape and color) input belt lengths do not matter (since their contents never change), so MAM placement should be all about optimizing and reducing the output belt length.